britram/rains-prototype/draft-trammell-rains-protocol.md

 - splits the contents into its constituent message sections, processing them independently.

-On receipt of an assertion, shard, or zone message section, the server:
+On receipt of an assertion, shard, or zone message section, a server:

 - verifies its consistency (see {{runtime-consistency-checking}}).
 If the section is not consistent, it prepares to send a notification of type 403 Inconsistent Message to the peer, and discards the section.
 Otherwise, it:
 - determines whether it answers an outstanding query; if so, it prepares to forward the section to the server that issued the query.
-- determines whether it replaces any information presently in its cache (see
-  {{hash-chain-rev}}).
-If so, it discards the old information, and caches the new section.
 - determines whether it is likely to answer a future query, according to its configuration, policy, and query history; if so, it caches the section.

+On receipt of an assertion, shard, or zone message section, a client:

+- determines whether it answers an outstanding query; if so, it considers the query answered.
+It then:
+- determines whether it is likely to answer a future query, according to its configuration, policy, and query history; if so, it caches the section.

-On receipt of a query, the server:
+On receipt of a query, a server:

+- determines whether it has expired by checking the query-expires value.
+  If so, it drops the query silently.
+If not, it:
 - determines whether it has a stored assertion, shard, and/or zone message section which answers the query.
 If so, it prepares to return the most specific such section with the signature of the longest remaining validity to the